MiahMontgomery/Titan/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide for Titan Client

-This guide will help you deploy the Titan client application to Vercel.
+This guide will help you deploy the Titan client application to Vercel, based on successful deployment configurations.

-## Option 1: Simplified Deployment (Recommended)
+## Preferred Deployment Method

-I've created a simplified version of the client specifically for Vercel deployment.
+We've created an optimized version of the client specifically for Vercel deployment in the `vercel/client` directory.

 ### Steps: